Your free business.com+ membership unlocks exclusive tech deals and advisor support

 TipBottom line

-Invest in business intelligence software to help collect, extract, configure and report insights across your organization.
+Invest in business intelligence software to help collect, analyze and report insights across your organization in a consistent, reliable way.

 Pros of basing decisions on data